-Jessica Camille Aguirre is a journalist from California.
+Jessica Camille Aguirre is an award-winning journalist and writer from California.

-Jessica has worked across Latin America and Europe; until 2017, she was a staff correspondent in Paris for the Deutsche Presse-Agentur (dpa) and her reports have been published by the Chicago Tribune, the Los Angeles Times, the Syndey Morning Herald, the Süddeutsche Zeitung and many others.
-Previously, she was an editor and reporter at a local newspaper in New England, where her investigative journalism received state and regional press awards.
+Jessica has worked across Latin America and Europe; until 2017, she was a staff correspondent in Paris for the Deutsche Presse-Agentur (dpa) and her reporting has been published by the Chicago Tribune, the Los Angeles Times, the Syndey Morning Herald, the Süddeutsche Zeitung and many others.
+Previously, she was an editor and reporter at a local newspaper in New Hampshire, where her investigative journalism received state and regional press awards.